Japan likely to ease entry restrictions for foreign students by month's end: source

-Japan might relax its entry restrictions for foreign students by the end of this month, government sources said Saturday.
+Japan has decided to ease immigration restrictions for foreign students amid growing complaints from valid visa holders who are being told they can't return, government sources said Saturday.

-The government also plans to fully lift the re-entry ban on foreign residents as early as September, the sources said.
+The restrictions might be eased by the end of the month, with the government also planning to fully lift its re-entry ban on foreign residents sometime next month, the sources said.

-The restrictions imposed to curb the coronavirus will first be eased for students sponsored by the government.
-They are then expected to be expanded further to include self-supporting international students.
+The unusual immigration restrictions, imposed to curb the coronavirus, will first be eased for students sponsored by the government.
+The easing is then expected to be expanded to include self-supporting international students.

-All foreigners will be required to take polymerase chain reaction tests to show they are not infected with the coronavirus when entering Japan, the sources said, adding they will also be requested to self-isolate for two weeks to monitor their health.
+All foreign nationals will be required to take polymerase chain reaction tests to show they are not infected with the coronavirus when entering Japan, the sources said, adding they will also be requested to self-isolate for two weeks to monitor their health.

 Japan currently bans entry from 146 countries and regions, including those who are valid residents with proper visas.
 This has drawn strong criticism, particularly from the expat community, as it effectively prevents them from leaving the country.